lenaalzetawe16-pixel/Car-Price-App/README.md

-# 🚗 Car Price Prediction App
+# 🚗 Car Price Predictor App

-A user-friendly web application built with **Streamlit** that allows users to estimate the market value of used cars based on their specifications.
+An intelligent web application to predict used car prices using Machine Learning.

-## 🌟 Live Demo
+## 🎯 Live Demo
 The app is deployed and ready to use!
-[Put your Streamlit Cloud Link Here later]
+[Put your Streamlit Cloud Link Here]

 ## 🛠️ Tech Stack
 - **Frontend:** Streamlit
 - **Backend:** Python, Scikit-Learn
-- **Model:** Random Forest Regressor (92% Accuracy)
+- **Model:** Random Forest (92% Accuracy)

 ## ✨ Features
 - **Dynamic Currency:** Convert prices to USD, JOD, SAR, etc.